 5. Using gaffa or fabric tape, fix the edges of the underlay together, ensuring that the edges do not overlap and create an uneven surface.

-Measure Your Room for Laminate Flooring
+How to Measure Your Room to Lay Laminate Flooring

 6. When opening the packaging of your new flooring cut down the edges of the box or tear the box open with your hands to prevent any accidental damage and scratches to the floor.